Healthy Homes Assessment Eskdale

 Eskdale Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Eskdale and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Eskdale and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records that prove the compliance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes